Installing mutual exclusive Versions of Programs

 Example

-Name "Installer" OutFile "install.exe" RequestExecutionLevel user InstallDir "$DESKTOP\nsis-test" !include "LogicLib.nsh" Page components Page instfiles Section "64-bit version" X64 SectionEnd Section "Programs" !macro FileExe name ${IfNot} ${SectionIsSelected} ${X64} Goto +2 SetOutPath "$INSTDIR\bin32" ; never executed but sets archive dir to 'bin32' File 'build\x86\${name}' ${Else} Goto +2 SetOutPath "$INSTDIR\bin64" ; never executed but sets archive dir to 'bin64' File 'build\x86_64\${name}' ${EndIf} !macroend SetOutPath "$INSTDIR" ; sets install path !insertmacro FileExe "one.exe" !insertmacro FileExe "two.exe" SectionEnd
+Name "Installer" OutFile "install.exe" RequestExecutionLevel user InstallDir "$DESKTOP\nsis-test" !include "LogicLib.nsh" Page components Page instfiles Section "64-bit version" X64 SectionEnd Section "Programs" !macro FileExe name ${IfNot} ${SectionIsSelected} ${X64} Goto +2 SetOutPath "$INSTDIR\bin32" ; never executed but sets unpack dir to 'bin32' File 'build\x86\${name}' ${Else} Goto +2 SetOutPath "$INSTDIR\bin64" ; never executed but sets unpack dir to 'bin64' File 'build\x86_64\${name}' ${EndIf} !macroend SetOutPath "$INSTDIR\bin" ; sets install path !insertmacro FileExe "one.exe" !insertmacro FileExe "two.exe" SectionEnd

 bin32/one.exe bin64/one.exe bin32/two.exe bin64/two.exe